rovh/Set-Precise-Mesh/README.md

 <img src="https://i.imgur.com/E0R4Zla.png" width=50% height=50% alt"Angle" style="border-radius: 30px">
 </a>

 To change the length of the edge it is necessary to select two verteces.
-The last selected vertex will change its length, i.e. it will be moved.
+The last selected vertex (active vertex) will change its length, i.e. last selected vertex will be moved.

-if you enable "Change two directions" the length will change based on the two selected vertexes i.e. two vertexes will be moved.
+if you enable "Change two directions" the length will change based on the two selected vertexes i.e. two selceted vertexes will be moved.